paritytech/parity-bridges-common/docs/running-relayer.md

 there'll be several other relayers, losing some funds on their unuseful transactions.

 But actually, we have a solution that invalidates transactions of "unlucky" relayers before they are included into the block.
-So at least you may sure that you won't waste your tokens on duplicate transactions.
+So at least you may be sure that you won't waste your funds on duplicate transactions.

 <details>
 <summary>Some details?</summary>